JavaScript Testing In And Around WordPress

 Edit And Save Callbacks

-The edit and save callback are composed in separate files, importing components built for the app.
+The edit and save callback are composed in separate files.

 Edit Callback